cole-ruehle/emergencybackup/DESIGN_DOCUMENT.md

 ---

-## The Big Architectural Decisions I Made
+## Major Architectural Decisions

-- **Keeping concepts granular:**
+- **Concept Granularity:**
-  I made sure each major entity (User, Profile, Route, History, LiveSession) is modeled independently.
-This avoids the blurred boundaries I had in Assignment 2.
+  Each major entity (User, Profile, Route, History, LiveSession) is independently modeled, avoiding blurred boundaries seen in Assignment 2.

-- **No more "spaghetti imports":**
+- **No Implicit Imports:**
-  My earlier attempts had imports everywhere, making everything depend on everything else.
-Now all information needed for each concept is explicitly injected.
+  The new model avoids "spaghetti imports" that plagued earlier attempts.
+All information needed for each concept is explicitly injected.

-- **Making security a priority:**
+- **Security as a First-Class Concern:**
-  All backend interactions require session tokens.
-This closes the security holes my initial prototype had.
+  All backend interactions require session tokens, closing the security holes of the initial prototype.

-- **Decoupling frontend and backend:**
+- **Front-end & Back-end Decoupling:**
-  Communication always happens through clear, versioned API calls (see my [API service module](src/api/api.js)).
+  Communication is always via clear, versioned API calls (see [API service module](src/api/api.js)).

 ---

-## Before and After: A Comparison
+## Summary Table: Before and After

-Looking at where I started versus where I ended up, the differences are pretty stark:

 | Area                | Assignment 2           | Final Design                |
 |---------------------|-----------------------|-----------------------------|